Pyrojambo/short_localisation/README.md

 # Method 1:

 I have used the extended Kalman filter (ekf) from [robot_localization](http://wiki.ros.org/robot_localization) before and know it was designed for exactly this task so initially spent some time using it to see what its estimate would be.
+Also briefly tested the Unscented Kalman filter (ukf) but this performed much worse than the ekf and ekf is the recommended one to use in the majority of ROS use cases.

 ## Configuration